schreifels/bootstrap-datepicker/README.md

 # bootstrap-datepicker

 This is a fork of Stefan Petre's [bootstrap-datepicker](http://www.eyecon.ro/bootstrap-datepicker/).
-There are a few improvements over the original:

-* A new **remove** method, which removes datepicker events and DOM elements
-* The code has been cleaned up for consistency, readability, and extensibility

-See the [changelog](CHANGELOG.md) for specifics.
+The code is being refactored for consistency, usability, and extensibility.
+See the [changelog](CHANGELOG.md) for changes to the public interface.

 The goal is to maintain a lightweight, extensible library that covers the most common datepicker use cases.
 If you're looking for internationalization, keyboard navigation, and other advanced features, see eternicode's [popular fork](https://github.com/eternicode/bootstrap-datepicker).